Forward-UIUC-2021F/Dashboard-chart-db-explorer/README.md

  "3markdown": ["...", "..."],
  "4markdown": ["..."],
  ...
- "layout": {"top":[...(e.g. 0,1,2,3,4...)],"body":{"left":[...],("middle":[...],) "right": [...] },"bottom":[...]}
+ "layout": {"row0": {"4": [width, height], ...},"row1": {...}}
 }
 ```
 Here, every field for chart and markdown begin with an unique int (e.g. __0__ in "0chart") as an identity number that can be used to refer to it in the layout part.
 Every field is considered as a section.
 It can has several components, which will be presented in sequential order on the page.
-For example, in `ochart` section, users can include two or more queries, and the result charts will be shown vertically.
+For example, in `0chart` section, users can include two or more queries, and the result charts will be shown vertically.

-In the layout part, the user can divide the whole page into at most three parts (top/body/bottom) and is free to throw away any of the three section; further, the body part is divided into at most three side-by-side sub-sections, which are named left/middle/right, and user is free to exclude any of the three sub-parts.
+In the layout part, the user can define the page in rows, as indicated by "row0", "row1", etc. Each row can have several subsections, which will be presented side by side.
+And tge weight and height information will be translated into -% information.

 #### Running Code